HackIllinois/submissions-guidelines/create/create.md

 * https://github.com/redox-os/redox/blob/master/CONTRIBUTING.md

 ### 6. Create a project on devpost [HackIllinois 2017 devpost](http://go.hackillinois.org/devpost2017)
 * Briefly fill out the description.
-All other sections are up to your discretion
+(All other sections are up to your discretion.)
-    * Make sure that you sure that you mention that your project is a __create project__
+    * Indicate that your project is a __create project__
-* __Make sure to include a link to your github repository in the "try it out" section__
+* __Make sure to include a link to your source code repository in the "try it out" section__
-* If you are submitting to any particular prizes, make sure to describe why you believe your submission is eligible, and also mark them on your devpost submission
+* If you are submitting to any particular prizes, make sure to describe why you believe your submission is eligible, and also mark them on your submission.

 ###  Be ready to explain during the project expo:
 * __Thought process and inspiration__ for your project
-* __Potential uses of your project__ and benefit
+* __Potential uses and benefits of your project__
-* __Issues__ you've faced
+* __Issues__ you faced
 * __Major decision making__, such as the selection of technical frameworks, languages, code structure, etc.
 * Your selection of __FOSS license__ in your README.md

 ###  Above and beyond:
 * __Incorporate tests__ into your project
 * Provide a link to a __packaged release__
+* Proper use of source control